nicktarallo/DiffTransformer/README.md

 * --get_attention_maps (default is False)
   * Use this flag with no arguments when you want to save example attention maps to the /maps folder

-### Recommended commands to run for classification:
+### Recommended commands to run for classification to fully train:
 * Differential/Binary:
   * `python classification.py --model DIFFERENTIAL --task BINARY --num_heads 1`
 * Differential/Multi-class: